HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 ### WorkFlow
 Previously I was just making changes to the main branch as students worked to provide feedback.
 This occasionally caused some conflicts that had to be resolved.
 This semester I am going to try a bit of a different process whereby I provide all feedback in a separate branch.

+Workflow:
+1. Create Assignment in github Classroom and share assignment link with class.
+2. Students work on Assignment.
+    * Students create assignment via link.
+    * Students work on assignment in repl.it or IDE of their choice and submit work completed back to git repo (daily)
+3. Teacher clones assignment, creates feedback branch and synchs with main branch as necessary. (on mass by script - GetReadyForGrading.py)
+4. Teacher provides comments, feedback or grade in the feedback branch.
+5. Teacher commits changes and sends them to students as a pull request. (on mass by script - SendFeedback.py)
+6. Student reviews feedback/grade and can choose to integrate back into their code base (or not).

+Also testing out the github cli for command line pull requests: https://cli.github.com/

 ## GetReadyForGrading.py
 Gets and Updates all students repos to make sure they are ready for grading/feedback.